 CSAT, NPS, CES, and IQS are some of the most critical health checks for most businesses and support teams these days.
 Though some of their data might overlap, the combination of these four quality KPIs could bring the most value to your company.

 Tracking CSAT should be a standard practice in most industries, as no business can afford to neglect customer feedback.
 Knowing what drives customer satisfaction can help you grow your business results and boost your revenue.

 If you’re smart about CSAT, you’ll be able to read more out of the data than just your users’ current level of happiness.
 Tracking customer feedback over time, and combining it with internal quality evaluations, gives you a profound overview of how your company is doing.

 What other questions do you have about CSAT?
-Let us know in the comments below and we’ll be happy to share our insight.
+Let us know at Quality Tribe – our community for CX folks – and we’ll be happy to share our insights.